 Before he died, Karamuva was the best tree climber of the village and the clusters surrounding it.
 He loved to clamber up anything green with stalks and leaves, planted to the earth and capable of withstanding human weight.
-From ground zero, he could race to the top of the canopy within seconds, rubbing shoulders with the mint fresh growth and hanging on to tender shoots like a feather.
+From the bark in the grass, he could race to the top of the canopy within seconds, rubbing shoulders with the mint fresh growth and hanging on to tender shoots like a feather.
 His horizontal movement above the land was equally breathtaking.
 Part trapeze artist and part gibbon, he flitted effortlessly among branches and trees in seamless locomotion.

 Few fruits grew on those lands that were untasted by Karamuvah but his heart harboured a special love for jamuns.
 Being part of an enormous household whose children were perennially scouring the pots for more food, he had turned to the juicy purple-black berries to quench his pangs with a vengeance.
 Come summers and he would tie two large pouches to the left and right of his waist and disappear into the dense foliage of jamun trees that lined the meandering road to our village.
 In contrast to the clamour of the ground-borne children armed with stones and sticks, and the lesser climbers on the branches below making do with small change, he moved quietly from clump to clump at dizzying heights, balancing precariously on tapering boughs.
 All this while the black bulbous berries would find way to his right pouch and the less perfect ones in shape and ripeness would vanish to the left.
 Within an hour or so, he would be moving around with kilos of jamuns, fit enough to feed a king and his party.
 He would then descend softly with the adroitness of a squirrel, careful not to lose even a shriveled one from his booty.
 Many times, his descent was wrapped in mystery as he was known to have returned to the earth several trees away than the one he took the way up.
 Karamuva had elevated the humble act of plucking jamuns into a fine art not often witnessed in humans.